LET ME STATE THIS AS SIMPLY AS POSSIBLE:

 The question might arise- Where does Jesus place this rapture (this supernatural "gathering of the elect") in the sequence of events?

-Answer: By comparing the Olivet Discourse (Matthew 24/Mark 13/Luke 21) with Revelation 6.
+An interesting comparison of the Olivet Discourse (Matthew 24/Mark 13/Luke 21) with Revelation 6:

 In the Olivet Discourse, Jesus describes the end times, beginning with 1) "wars and rumors of wars"...2) famine and pestilence...3) a time of Christian martyrdom...followed by 4) spectacular, unprecedented cosmic disturbances (the sun darkens, the moon turns red, the stars fall from the sky)...followed by 5) the sound of the trumpet and the return of the Lord in the clouds.